lairkers/mods0ad/readme.md

-# Maps for 0.A.D.
+# Mods for 0.A.D.

 ## Purpose

-The purpose of this repo is to develop custom maps for 0.A.D. (see https://wildfiregames.com/).
+The purpose of this repo is to develop custom maps and other mods for 0.A.D. (see https://wildfiregames.com/).

 ## Structure

-- maps/random:
+- mods/*:
-    Contains the files for the maps.
-Currently only an extension for Jebel Barkal map is supported.
+    Contains the mods.
+One folder per mod.
+Overwrites / adds the respective javascript files in the 0ad public folder.
 - perssettings:
     Contains the personal development environment.
 - tools: